 - The fungus does not grow at temperatures above 68 degrees Fahrenheit

 - As WNS continues to spread throughout the US, we are at risk of losing entire bat species.

-Please take care to avoid live bats and call a professional to remove them to reduce your exposure to disease such as WNS and rabies.
-If you find a dead bat, do not touch direct to skin.
+Please take care to avoid live bats and call a professional to remove them to reduce your exposure to diseases such as WNS and rabies.
+If you find a dead bat, do not touch directly to the skin.
 Instead, use a gloved hand.
 It is best to contact a DNR Licensed agent such as Varmint Evictors to remove live and/or dead bats.
 The agents can also inspect your property to see if there are more bats present and remove them.